 Just look at that pull!
 And it takes a bit of effort to pull these pieces apart because of how ooey gooey they are.
 There’s definitely no shortage of marshmallow in these cereal marshmallow treats!

 So what makes this the best rice crispy treat recipe?
 A whopping 10 cups of marshmallows.
 That’s almost a bag and a half.
 I’m not messing around with this recipe.
 If I’m gonna make some marshmallow treats, I’m gonna do the damn thing.

 You can buy lucky charms marshmallows only!

 You have two options: pick out ever marshmallow from a box of Lucky Charms OR buy a big bag of Lucky Charms marshmallows!
 Ah Amazon, how did we ever survive without it?

 But yes, these bags exist in varying sizes.
 With the one I purchased, I still have plenty leftover so you could double this recipe or save the extras and add them to your favorite cereal.

 They also make for the prettiest decorations.
 Sprinkle them on top of cupcakes or a cake.
+Or make my Lucky Charms Sugar Cookies.
 Just make sure not to bake them as they will definitely melt and dissolve.